carolynvs/carolynvanslyck.com/content/blog/2018-12-30-gophercon-cfp.md

 date: "2018-12-30"
 title: Submit a Talk to GopherCon!
 slug: talk-at-gophercon
-description: |
-  I am on the program committee again this year for GopherCon San Diego!
-I would like to see more new faces up on stage this year and thought that I could use the magic of the internet to trick y'all into submitting a talk.
+description: I want to see new faces up on stage at GopherCon this year
 image: images/gophercon-2019.jpg
 ---